jeeberhardt/mobius/README.md

 ```

 ... and now let's define the search protocol in a YAML configuration file (`sampling.yaml`) that will be used
 to optimize peptide sequences using the acquisition function.
+This YAML configuration file defines the design
+protocol, which includes the peptide scaffold, linear here, and sets of monomers for some positions to be used
+during the optimization.
+Finally, it defines the optimizer, here SequenceGA, to optimize the peptide sequences
+using the acquisition function / surrogate model initialized earlier.
 ```YAML
 design:
   monomers: